ahmia/ahmia-crawler/torfleet/README.md

-# Torfleet and Python load balancer proxy
+# Torfleet and Python load balance proxies

-Several Tor clients and Python2 proxy.
+Several Tor clients and Python2.7 proxies.
 Crawler already has a load balancing that keeps the same client for the same domain.

 # Installation and utilization